Awesomerly/LF-Building-a-RISC-V-CPU-Core/README.md

 ## Awe's Wisdom

-Do a git clone of this repo and then run these commands to install local makerchip:
+Do a git clone of this repo and then run these commands to install and use local makerchip:
 ```
 pipx install makerchip-app
 pipx inject makerchip-app setuptools
+makerchip <file>
 ```

 ## Welcome